Mjz86/c_colon/mcc.md

  ...f( T-outside (<-optional) name (<-optional):T-inside,... )...;

-T-outside is the complete outside type, the checks of the outside , however the T-inside is what the function body actually gets as the atgument type of name,
+T-outside is the complete outside type, the checks of the outside , however the T-inside is what the function body actually gets as the argument type of name,

 however if there is a dependency from T-inside to T-outside, the function is considered fully templated , but if not , the function body is considered to be non templated , but the function call site still does execute the requires clause, which may contain checks or info about the type,

-for example , a safe function may need to get a sorted vector ,  but the vector cant really prove without O(n) ops that it is sorted ,  and we really dont want static overhead ,
+for example , a safe function may need to get a sorted vector ,  but the vector cant really prove without O(n) ops that it is sorted ,  and we really don't want static overhead ,

-we can now declare a qualiexpr(bool sorted_flag=false) , (the empty qualiexpr being recognized as not sorted), and dclare that the class member has qualiexpr(bool sorted_flag=true) and any operation that preserves that invariant are valid, and therfore we can statically assert that a binary search is not undefined behaviour.
+we can now declare a qualiexpr(bool sorted_flag=false) , (the empty qualiexpr being recognized as not sorted), and declare that the class member has qualiexpr(bool sorted_flag=true) and any operation that preserves that invariant are valid, and therefore we can statically assert that a binary search is not undefined behavior.